voorhoede/npm-style-guide/README.md

 ### Why?

 When you use system specific commands like `rm -rf` or `&&`, you are locking your tasks to your current system.
-If you want to make your scripts work everwhere think about about windows developers also.
+If you want to make your scripts work everwhere think about windows developers also.

 ### How?